 Last but not least, even if you’re using a hiking app or digital map, I recommend bringing a hard copy map of the area as well as a compass.
 Even if you don’t end up using them, it is always important to have a backup navigation system.

 Of course the kit you need to take on a hike varies from trail to trail and day to day, but I wanted to outline the basics which I use and love on a regular basis.
 Hiking in nature is unpredictable and as much as we like to think we can predict the weather, we ultimately can’t control it, so it is always better to be over-prepared than under-prepared.
+I hope you found this article on what to wear on a day hike useful.

 Happy hiking!